Quiet critic of Kuroda's 'monetary shamanism' turns up the volume

 A majority on the board has already expressed doubts on the feasibility of setting a two-year timeframe for hitting the inflation goal or on the BOJ's optimistic economic outlook.

-What sets Kato apart from many QQE sceptics is his warnings on the dangers even if Kuroda hits the inflation target.
+What sets Kato apart from many QQE skeptics is his warnings on the dangers even if Kuroda hits the inflation target.

 Three years into the introduction of QQE last April, consumer prices could rise more than 9 percent, which households would find hard to manage with wage growth still slow, he argues.